 Techniques to exploit Opportunities utilizing Strengths.

-Methods to use strengths to conquer hazards.
+Techniques to use strengths to get rid of risks.

-Methods to get rid of weaknesses to prevent dangers.
+Techniques to conquer weaknesses to prevent threats.

 The Company must spend more on acquisitions than on the R&D.